researchpy/documentation/source/index.rst

 .. note::

   researchpy is only compatable with Python 3.x.
-Download using:
-    pip install researchpy
+  Download using: pip install researchpy
+  Or
   conda install -c researchpy researchpy

 .. toctree::